ashwinvin/websurfx/README.md

 - **Logo**: Help create a logo for the project and website.
 - **Docker Support**: Help write a Docker Compose file for the project.
 - Submit a PR to add a new feature, fix a bug, update the docs, add a theme, widget, or anything else.
-- Star Websurfx on GitHub.
+- Star Anvesh on GitHub.

 **[⬆️ Back to Top](#--)**